RIVER RATING: Class III-IV

 We continue to float and marvel at the dramatic scenery.
 By now you’ll be completely adjusted to “river time” as you welcome a new day of adventure.
 There are some big waves and big rides on this section of the Snake River and also some long stretches of flat water.
 Depending on the river flow we may join the rafts together and use a small, quiet outboard motor to cover some of today’s river miles.
 As we travel downstream we'll see the original Nez Perce trail descending down the canyon to a ford used for centuries by the Nez Perce as they traveled east from the Wallowa Mountains (in today’s northeast corner of Oregon).
 Between the white water rapids, look for golden eagles soaring overhead.
 Learn about the copper mines at Eureka Bar and the era of steamboats that traveled along the Snake.
 In the afternoon we'll pass the river's confluence with the legendary Salmon “River of No Return.”

 Next Morning Departure: If you drove to Cambridge and had your car shuttled north it will be waiting for you at the hotel.
 If you're flying there’s a free shuttle from the hotel to the Lewiston airport.
 Or you can take a taxi two hours north to the Spokane airport.
-The best rate we have found is $200 for shuttle service from Lewiston to Spokane by Michelle's Car service; they can transport up to 4 guests and be reached at (208) 305-5636.
+Many guest will Uber/Lyft and others have used Michelle's Car service; they can transport up to 4 guests and be reached at (208) 305-5636.

-- ACCOMMODATIONS: Red Lion Inn, Lewiston Idaho (Not Included in trip cost)
+- ACCOMMODATIONS: Hell Canyon Grand Hotel, Lewiston Idaho (Not Included in trip cost)

 In order to minimize the driving time to and from the river, we start our trip in Cambridge, Idaho (two hours northwest of Boise) and end in Lewiston, Idaho.
 ROW provides transportation from the Boise airport to Cambridge, Idaho for the start of your trip and then to Lewiston, Idaho after the river trip.